 In some states, alternative income forms are collected to replace the lost data from school meals applications.
 Check out Alternative Income Forms: Understanding What They Are, Why They’re Important, and How They’re Collected to learn more.

-CEP runs on a four-year cycle where at the end of the fourth year, schools must recalculate their ISP and groupings.
-However, schools can choose to recalculate and “lock in” ISPs each year if ISPs increase year to year.
-Alternatively, they can keep the same ISPs and groupings throughout the four-year cycle.
-If at the end of a four-year cycle, a school’s ISP has dropped below the 40% threshold but is above 30%, they can elect a “grace year” and continue serving meals at no cost to students.
+CEP runs on a four-year cycle.
+At the end of the fourth year, schools must redetermine their eligibility and funding formula based on approved data sources.
+However, schools can choose to recalculate and “lock in” their funding rate each year if it increases year to year.
+Alternatively, they can keep the same funding rate throughout the four-year cycle.
+If at the end of a four-year cycle, a school has dropped below the current eligibility threshold but is still within 10% of it, they can elect a “grace year” and continue serving meals at no cost to students.
 Learn more about a CEP “grace year” from FRAC.

 Want to learn more?
 Check out these five short (10-15 minute) videos on the most important aspects of CEP.

-To be eligible to operate CEP, an individual school or group of schools must have an “identified student percentage” (ISP) of at least 40%.
+To be eligible to operate CEP, an individual school or group of schools must have an “identified student percentage” (ISP) of at least 40% -- though recent rulemaking lowered the threshold to 25% effective October 26, 2023.
 The ISP is the percentage of the student body automatically certified for free school meals due to their participation in certain federal benefits programs, like the Supplemental Nutrition Assistance Program (SNAP).
 These students are identified through a process known as "direct certification."